-How Counselling Can Help
+How Therapy Can Help

 Getting in Touch

 I am close to Whitton and Twickenham British Rail and the A316, with easy access to the M3 or into London and many other good transport links.
 There is plenty of free, easily accessible parking.
-Wheelchair access.
+Wheelchair access available - just ask.

 Training, qualifications & experience

-Professional Diploma in Integrative Counselling (2004)
+- Professional Diploma in Integrative Counselling (2004)

-Certificate In Counselling Children through Play (2012)
+- Certificate In Counselling Children through Play (2012)

 - Positive Outcomes for Dissociative Survivors:

-Working with Relational Trauma: Dealing with Disorganised Attachment
+- Working with Relational Trauma: Dealing with Disorganised Attachment

-Safe Lives: Domestic Abuse
+- Safe Lives: Domestic Abuse

-Hidden Harm: Drug/Alcohol Abuse
+- Hidden Harm: Drug/Alcohol Abuse

-BACP Online training: Self Harm
+- BACP Online training: Self Harm

-Family Links trained parenting practitioner.
+- Family Links trained parenting practitioner.

 Accredited register membership